AaltoML/kalman-jax/README.md

 ![Spatio temporal GP classification](./data/spatio_temporal_classification.gif)

+## Getting started
+ - Install the latest version of jax and jaxlib (see [requirements.txt](./requirements.txt) for full dependencies)
+ - We have lots of [demo notebooks](./kalmanjax/notebooks/) which cover many different tasks and modelling scenarios.

+## Info

 ### We combine two recent advances in the field of probabilistic machine learning:
  - Development of state space methods for linear-time approximate inference in Gaussian processes
  - The ability to JIT compile and autodiff through loops efficiently with JAX